mitsuba-renderer/drjit/docs/basics.rst

 Static arrays
 -------------

-The most important data structure in this library is :cpp:class:`enoki::Array`, a generic container that stores a fixed-size array of an arbitrary data type.
+The most important data structure in this library is :cpp:struct:`enoki::Array`, a generic container that stores a fixed-size array of an arbitrary data type.
 This is somewhat similar to the standard template library class ``std::array``.
-The main distinction between the two is that :cpp:class:`enoki::Array` forwards all C++ operators (and other standard mathematical functions) to the contained elements.
+The main distinction between the two is that :cpp:struct:`enoki::Array` forwards all C++ operators (and other standard mathematical functions) to the contained elements.